-Budgeted cost: £18,197
+Budgeted cost: £14,860

 Activity Evidence that supports this approach Challenge number(s) addressed Ensure PP pupils access and regularly attend clubs and events.
 Financial support for trips & residential visits.
 After-school clubs funded.
 Music tuition funded.
 Transport provided to extra-curricular opportunities.
-Investigate with small schools group opportunities for "Findings from previous research suggest extracurricular activities are important in developing soft (especially social) skills as well as being associated with a range of other positive outcomes (e.g. achievement, attendance at school).
+Investigate with small schools group opportunities for enhancing life experiences "Findings from previous research suggest extracurricular activities are important in developing soft (especially social) skills as well as being associated with a range of other positive outcomes (e.g. achievement, attendance at school).
 We found from our analysis that extracurricular activities - specifically music classes and playing a wide range of sports - are important in predicting intentions to remain in education after compulsory schooling."
 Social Mobility Commission research.
-2, 6, 7 enhancing life experiences Improve family home school communication and relationships by supporting potential attendance barriers such as uniform, fuel and food hardship Ensure parents of PP students feel safe and confident engaging with school.
+2, 6, 7 Improve family home school communication and relationships by supporting potential attendance barriers such as uniform, fuel and food hardship Ensure parents of PP students feel safe and confident engaging with school.
 Home visits completed to engage the hard to reach.
 Teachers contact families to arrange appointments at all parent events.
-EEF Toolkit Parental Engagement suggests +3 months progress 1, 6, 7 Training of third ELSA practitioner to support pupils with Social, Emotional and Mental Health Needs.
-The current statistics around mental health show that 1 in 4 people in the UK will experience a mental health problem each year (mind.org).
-Mental health issues are an increasing concern not only within adults but also children and young people https://educationendowmentfoundation.org.uk/public/files/Publications/SEL/EEF_Social_and_Emotional_Learning.pdf 6 Training (ELKAN) of LSA Speech and Language difficulties affecting 3 Speech and Language progress of PP (pupil premium) pupils Champion Ten PP pupils (33%) identified with Speech and Language Needs Problems with language development can introduce difficulty in learning to listen, speak, write or read.
+EEF Toolkit Parental Engagement suggests +3 months progress 1, 6, 7

+Training (ELKAN) of LSA Speech and Language difficulties affecting 3 Speech and Language progress of PP (pupil premium) pupils Champion Ten PP pupils (33%) identified with Speech and Language Needs Problems with language development can introduce difficulty in learning to listen, speak, write or read.
 Students with reading and writing problems also may experience difficulties in using language strategically to communicate, think, and learn.

-Total budgeted cost: £46,197.81
+Total budgeted cost: £44,860.00